-- Scan your system and look at the freeze frame data.
-This can help you tell when the fault happened and guide you toward the potential source of the problem.
+- Scan your system and look at the freeze frame data, which can help you tell when the fault happened and guide you toward the potential source of the problem.

 - Check the hoses around the EVAP system for damage, leaks, and cracks.
 You can do this by feeling them for imperfections and looking for visual cracks.
 For a more thorough inspection, you can conduct a smoke test.
-Connect a smoke machine to your EVAP system and turn it to “visible vapor” or “smoke” mode.
-Also make sure all hoses are connected securely.
+Connect a smoke machine to your EVAP system and turn it into “visible vapor” or “smoke” mode.
+Also, make sure all hoses are connected securely.

 - Inspect your charcoal canister and fuel tank for leaks.

 - Use a vacuum pump to test your purge valve and make sure it’s not stuck or leaking.
 Disconnect the line running to the purge valve.
 Set the vacuum pump to 17 psi and apply it to the pump.
 It should hold the vacuum without leaking.
-If the gauge on the pump drops, the valve is failing and should be replaced.
+If the gauge on the pump drops, the valve is failing and needs replacing.

 - Ensure the purge valve and solenoid are receiving power using a digital multimeter.
 If not, replace the faulty component.